-- Similarly, Miami Ad School has marketing courses where students can build portfolio projects.
+- Similarly, Miami Ad School, Kellogg Executive Education, SDSU Bootcamp, Highway Education, GreenFig, and Pepperdine Graziadio Bootcamps have marketing courses where students can build portfolio projects.

-- In addition, you can check out Palm Beach Code School, which has courses in web development and digital marketing.
+- In addition, you can check out Palm Beach Code School, UC Davis Bootcamps, and Georgia Tech Bootcamp, which have courses in web development and digital marketing.

 - Students seeking 1-on-1 mentorship can also check out Thinkful, a bootcamp that teaches courses in data science, software engineering, and more.

 - Likewise, Grand Circus, Redwood Code Academy, Epicodus, and Tech Elevator teach courses on Java, front-end, and C# .NET.
 They have campuses as well as online options.

 - The full-time bootcamp Kenzie Academy offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

 - Aspiring software engineers and web developers can also consider CodeX Academy, which is a self-paced coding bootcamp.
 Learn more about CodeX Academy in our review.